anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

     - kernel: best optimal kernal using Optuna hyperparameter optimization framework.

 5. Local Outlier Factor
-    - alg
+    - alg:

 6. TADGAN
     - epochs: best optimal epoch using Orion hyperparameter optimization framework.

-Process Flow Diagram:

 ### Features ###
 1. Handles time series data.
 2. Deals with trends and seasonality.
+3. Provides options to choose anomaly detection models for ensemble learning.
-3. Suggests hyperparameters for each anomaly detection model.
+4. Suggests hyperparameters for each anomaly detection model.
 4. Provides execution time for each anomaly detection model.
-4. Provides more accurate anomaly predictions.
+6. Provides more accurate anomaly predictions.

 ### Target audience ###

-AnomalyDetectionApp should be of interest to readers, mainly within the area of data science.
+AnomalyDetectionApp should be of interest to readers who are involved in anomaly detection in time series data.

 ## Installation instructions ##